- Relational Discipleship – make disciples for Jesus Christ through loving relationships using relevant resources. (I Thessalonians 2:7-8)

 Seminaries and colleges train men and women for lasting, loving relationships.

-Teachers in private and public schools equip students to recognize, desire, and prepare for loving, intimate relationships with God and others.
+School teachers equip students to recognize, desire, and prepare for loving, intimate relationships with God and others.

 Neighborhoods and communities have effective marriage ministry alternatives for help with family relationships within and outside the local church.